 When rolling into town mid-morning Boone has a stray thought of, Something must be wrong!
 This is a Tuesday, not a Monday.
 We never get anywhere except on a Monday.
 He’s amused by the thought.

 During the afternoon they talk while they unpack the wagons, and Boone says, “While in Council Bluffs I caught up on the news.
 There’s been a dozen or so battles between Army units in Missouri since April, hundreds of shootings and killings in Kansas, and militia attacking the people all over Kansas and near their borders.
 I’m glad we chose to take the more northern route.”
-The other all agree with him about that.
+The others all agree with him about that.

-When they loaded the wagons at Council Bluffs, Iowa they used the hoists at the stores where they made the purchases.
+When they loaded the wagons at Council Bluffs, Iowa, they used the hoists at the stores where they made the purchases.
 Now they need to hoist the many barrels of grain out of the wagons, so they make a portable hoist Boone learned about at VMI.
 They use three long poles to hang a block and tackle from where they cross at the top.
 He sets it up with the lifting point over the seat of the wagon with two poles beside the wagon plus one in front of the wagon where the tongue and mules normally are.
 He ties the two poles beside the wagon to the wagon as well as each other.
 This means he doesn’t have to push or pull a heavy load too far to get it out of the wagon and onto the ground.
 The good block and tackle means one of the ladies can lift the load, so Boone can stay in the wagon to maneuver the barrels about to be ready to lift, and he can push the barrel out in front of the wagon.
 Naturally, he has to get down to roll the barrel away from the wagon, but he can get three of the barrels out of the wagon to place them on the ground before he has to get down to move them out of the way.

-On Christmas day they rest after they exchange gifts, most of them were made by the giver, and only a few are store bought items.
+On Christmas day they rest after they exchange gifts, most of them were made by the giver, and only a few gifts are store bought items.

 Boone only bought corn that had already been processed to make it safe, so the two mills are worked hard to turn most of the wheat and corn into flour.
 Two mills are used to not mix the flours.
 They process the grain in the barrels first, and fill them with flour.
 Once all the barrels are full they process the grain they have in bags.
 The space they take up after being ground is less than before they’re ground, and this confuses Lee.